An Algorithm for Reversible Logic Circuit Synthesis Based on Tensor Decomposition: Abstract

 \section{Abstract}

 An algorithm for reversible logic synthesis is proposed.
-The task is, for a given $n$-bit substitution map $P_n: \{0,1\}^n \rightarrow \{0,1\}^n$, to find a sequence of reversible logic gates that implements the map.
-The gate library adopted in this work consists of multiple-controlled Toffoli gates denoted by $C^m\!X$, where $m$ is the number of control bits that ranges from 0 to $n-1$.
-Controlled gates with large $m \,\,(>2)$ are then further decomposed into $C^0\!X$, $C^1\!X$, and $C^2\!X$ gates.
-A primary concern in designing the algorithm is to reduce the use of $C^2\!X$ gate (also known as Toffoli gate) which is known to be universal\;\cite{Tof80}.
+The task is, for a given $n$-bit substitution map, to find a sequence of reversible logic gates that implements the map.
+The gate library adopted in this work consists of multiple-controlled Toffoli gates with $m$ control bits, where $m \in \{0, \ldots, n-1\}$.
+Controlled gates with large $m(>2)$ are then further decomposed into smaller gates ($m \le 2$).
+A primary goal in designing the algorithm is to reduce the number of Toffoli gates which is known to be universal.